 The documentation phase begins after due diligence is completed.
 The key transaction document would usually be a subscription agreement or a sale and purchase agreement.
-The key issues in negotiation include the deal structure, the purchase price, condition precedents, condition subsequents and representations and warranties.
+The key issues in negotiation include the deal structure, the purchase price, condition precedents, condition subsequent, representations, and warranties.
 There will also be other related documents such as a shareholders agreement (SHA) if there is more than one shareholder.
-The key objective of a SHA is to regulate ownership and control.
-There are usually provisions governing the issue of new shares, transfer of existing shares, board composition and minority shareholder rights.
+The key objective of an SHA is to regulate ownership and control.
+There are usually provisions governing the issue of new shares, transfer of existing shares, board composition, and minority shareholder rights.
 After lawyers prepare all the necessary documents, the buyer and seller will sign the documents.

 Perhaps not known to everyone, signing does not equate to closing.
 At the time of signing, parties put pen to paper but money does not change hands.
 Prior to signing, the purchaser will flag all of the relevant conditions precedents and in the period between signing and closing, the seller procures the fulfilment of closing conditions necessary for the transfer to become effective.
 For the sale and purchase of tangible assets such as a factor or a building, the post-signing period can be very brief with minimal condition precedents to be satisfied, but when the transaction involves the sale of more complicated assets, say the shares of a company, there will be more to do between signing and closing.

 During the post-signing phase, the seller should be busy checking off the CPs while still running the business.
 On the other hand, the purchaser is mainly in waiting mode.
 That is, unless it needs financing for the deal, which is less common.
 At this point, the only thing stopping closing is the condition precedents, so usually, both sides will want to narrow the pre-closing window as much as possible.